outpaddling/desktop-installer/README.md

-Any general enhancements for the sake of desktop-installer will be desktop-independent and available via the ports/pkgsrc collection for use with or without desktop-installer.
+Any general enhancements for the sake of desktop-installer will be desktop-independent and available via the ports/pkgsrc collections for use with or without desktop-installer.

 One of the primary objectives
 of desktop-installer is long-term sustainability.
 Since man-hours are costly, efforts are focused on improving the functionality of the end-result, not the appearance of the tool.

-Desktop-installer does not try to compensate for FreeBSD's shortcomings.
+Desktop-installer does not try to compensate for BSD's shortcomings.
-We prefer to leave them exposed so that there is motivation to fix them in the FreeBSD base or ports system.
+We prefer to leave them exposed so that there is motivation to fix them in the BSD base or ports system.

 Desktop-installer will not impose any arbitrary limitations.
-While the GUI distributions tend to support only AMD64 systems running the latest FreeBSD release, desktop-installer allows you to use any supported version of BSD on any supported CPU architecture.
+While the GUI distributions tend to support only AMD64 systems running the latest BSD release, desktop-installer allows you to use any supported version of BSD on any supported CPU architecture.
 ARM, PowerPC, RISC-V and Sparc are treated no differently than x86.
 Desktop-installer has been tested on an iMac G5 and a Rock 64, in addition to numerous x86 PCs and